 Who are the prominent carriers in the surplus lines insurance market?

-The United Kingdom’s Lloyd’s of London heavily dominates the surplus lines insurance market.
-Data from the Insurance Information Institute shows Lloyd’s writes 24 percent of the surplus lines market, representing $11.8 billion in direct premiums.
+The United Kingdom’s Lloyd’s of London heavily dominates the surplus lines insurance market as the largest excess and surplus (E&S) lines insurance market in the United States.
 Following Lloyd’s, surplus lines market share drops off to the single digits among the other top 25 surplus lines insurers.

 Examples of other top-25 surplus lines insurers include American International Group (AIG), Markel Corporation Group, Nationwide Group, W. R. Berkley Insurance Group, Berkshire Hathaway Insurance Group, Chubb INA Group, Fairfax Financial (USA) Group, and Liberty Mutual.